-The bright colorful stalks of rhubarb make an excellent pie, compote or jam.
+The bright colorful stalks of rhubarb make an excellent pie, compote, or jam.
 This perennial has huge leaves and a tangle of rhizomes that persist year after year.
 The crown requires cool temperatures to “rest” before the plant regenerates in spring and produces the tangy stems.
-The growing zone you live in will dictate the type of rhubarb winter care necessary to keep the plant producing annually.
+Your growing zone will dictate the type of rhubarb winter care necessary to keep the plant producing annually.

 Rhubarb Growing Conditions